 Board policy requires a student's clothing be safe for the student and those around him/her.
 The standards for dress were developed with input from staff, parents, community members and students.
 Student clothing will not be disruptive of the school's operations and the students.
 The Board prohibits the presence of any apparel, jewelry, accessory, note-book, and manner of grooming or other paraphernalia, which, by virtue of its color arrangement, trademark or any other attribute, denotes membership in gangs and/or which advocates drug use, violence, discrimination, and/or disruptive behavior.

-- Students must wear safe shoes (no slippers, flip flops or open-toed shoes).
+- Students must wear safe shoes (no slippers, heels, flip flops or open-toed shoes).

 - Students may not wear dangling earrings or jewelry that may cause a safety concern.